XRPLF/xrpl-dev-portal/content/concepts/issued-currencies/trust-lines-and-issuing.md

 A trust line with settings in the default state is equivalent to no trust line.

-The default state of all trust line flags is off, except for the [NoRipple flag](rippling.html), whose default state depends on the DefaultRipple flag.
+The default state of all trust line flags is off, except for the [No Ripple flag](rippling.html), whose default state depends on the `DefaultRipple` flag.

 ## See Also